Our Services

 If you aim to enjoy creatine's performance benefits without unwanted DHT-driven effects, pairing it with saw palmetto may make sense.

-If you experience worrying symptoms—such as significant hair thinning, changes in urinary flow, severe headaches, or other new issues—get personalized insights with Ubie's free Medically Approved LLM Symptom Checker Chat Bot to help you understand what might be happening and whether you should seek professional care.
+If you experience worrying symptoms—such as significant hair thinning, changes in urinary flow, severe headaches, or other new issues—you can use Ubie's free AI symptom checker to get personalized insights about what might be happening and whether you should seek professional care.

 Creatine can transiently raise DHT, which may benefit muscle gains but concerns some users about hair and prostate health.
 Saw palmetto offers a natural way to temper excess DHT by inhibiting 5α-reductase.
 When used thoughtfully together—respecting dosages, monitoring signs, and consulting healthcare professionals—you can aim for the best of both worlds: performance support without unwanted DHT-driven side effects.